matthewwangg/matthewwangg/README.md

 ## This Month's Focus 📌

-- 📘 Learning Kubernetes and gRPC.
+- 📘 Learning Borg and RPC.
-- 💼 Working with Google on Vertex AI.
+- 💼 Working with Google on Vertex AI Search.
 - 🏫 Preparing for graduate school at UC San Diego.

 ## Languages, Frameworks, and Technologies